KateJohnson/academic-kickstart/content/publication/Diagnosis/index.md

 #publication_short = "In *ICMEW*"

 # Abstract and optional shortened version.
 abstract = "Nearly 80% of patients with chronic obstructive pulmonary disease (COPD) are undiagnosed.
-Characterizing these patients can increase our understanding of the 'hidden' burden of COPD and the effectiveness of case detection interventions.
-We conducted a systematic review and meta-analysis to compare patient and disease factors between patients with undiagnosed persistent airflow limitation and those with diagnosed COPD.
+Characterizing these patients can increase our understanding of the hidden burden of COPD and the effectiveness of case detection interventions.
+We conducted a meta-analysis to compare patient and disease factors between patients with undiagnosed and diagnosed COPD.
 Undiagnosed patients had less severe airflow obstruction and fewer respiratory symptoms than diagnosed patients.
-Major risk factors for COPD (older age and smoking status) were not associated with a previous diagnosis, suggesting that diagnoses are made based on lung function impairment and symptoms rather than risk factors for the disease."
+Major risk factors for COPD, including older age and smoking status, were not associated with a previous diagnosis.
+This suggests that diagnoses are typically made because of impairment, rather than proactively based on patient risk factors."

 # Is this a featured publication? (true/false)
 featured = true